trevex/dogcat/chapter02a/README.md

 Terraform not using git refs for modules ==> split?
 Config Controller VS Config Connector

+GKE should be private but needs also private cloud build etc

 Kpt and backstage UI mention looks promising

 # FUTURE: